 KAWARTHA LAKES- A group of local volunteers is getting ready to deliver gifts of “little luxuries” to local women in need.

-Beginning on November 14th, The Shoebox Project for Shelters, Supported by Dream, is once again collecting donations for their Shoebox gift drive, benefitting local women who are homeless or at risk.
+The Shoebox Project for Shelters, Supported by Dream, is once again collecting donations for their Shoebox gift drive, benefitting local women who are homeless or at risk of homelessness.

-The idea is simple: pack a shoebox full gift items that would help any woman feel special, drop it off before December 18th and The Shoebox Project will deliver it to a local women’s shelter or community organization in time for the holidays.
+The idea is simple: pack a shoebox full gift items that would help any woman feel special, drop it off before December 20th and The Shoebox Project volunteers will deliver it to a local women’s shelter or community organization in time for the holidays.

 A Place Called Home – Lindsay